Hurricane Idalia: Florida

 As Idalia was nearing landfall on the morning of August 30, an extreme wind warning was issued for portions of the Gulf Coast of Florida, including Steinhatchee and Perry.

 Idalia made landfall in Keaton Beach, with sustained winds of 115 mph, causing severe damage in the area.
 Water levels near Cedar Key reached 6.8 ft, and the storm surge water level was at 8.9 ft.
 Tampa Bay and Clearwater experienced over 3 ft of storm surge.
 US 41 bridges in Port Charlotte and Punta Gorda were closed due to flooding.
 Waves crashed over the northbound side of the Howard Frankland Bridge, partially flooding the bridge.
 Across Pasco County, an estimated 2,000 homes were damaged as up to 5 ft of water inundated structures.
 Roughly 150 people required rescue during the storm.
 Two men were killed in traffic accidents while driving in hazardous conditions in Pasco and Alachua counties respectively.
 In Hernando Beach, storm surge prevented firefighters from reaching an unoccupied house which caught fire, forcing neighbors to try to contain the fire with garden hoses to prevent the fire from spreading.

+Idalia caused widespread wind damage in Suwannee county as the eyewall passed over.
+Many barns and carports were destroyed, along with a few other farm buildings.
+Wind gusts in Dowling Park were estimated to be as high as 100 mph, and wind gusts were estimated at over 110 mph in a small area around the Suwannee River.

 At least 75 people were rescued from flooded areas near St. Petersburg.
 The Governor's Mansion in Tallahassee was struck by a falling oak tree, but no injuries or serious damage was reported.
 A gas transmission line in Tallahassee gave out, forcing residents within a quarter-mile of it to evacuate.
 Waves partially destroyed the balusters of Memorial Park in Jacksonville, which had been repaired following damage caused by Hurricane Irma just under six years earlier.
 Off of Merritt Island, a man went missing while windsurfing in the Banana River and his body was found on September 2.
 Because he drowned while the area was under a tropical storm warning, it has been classified as a hurricane-related death.

 At least 278,000 customers lost power and more than 200 flights were cancelled across several airlines in Florida.

 On September 5, a man in Dixie County was killed while clearing debris with a tractor when he was struck by a falling tree.